berkona/VantagePoint-CodeProject/README.md

 I chose to use SQLite3 as the database for the backend in order to reduce external software required to run the code for QA, but the query builder framework used (KnexJS) is capable of supporting a wide variety of RDB's (see http://knexjs.org/ for details).

 I assumed in designing the API that single-writes will be more common than bulk-writes.
-I also assumed that IPD's were immutable and unique for a given pair (playerID, entityID).
+I also assumed that IPD's were immutable.
+Finally, I assumed that entries for a single playerID would be relatively small (i.e., tested with up to 10,000 pairs).
 The API included could be easily modified to accomodate relaxation of any of these constraints.

-Finally, I assumed that entries for a single playerID would be relatively small (i.e., tested with up to 10,000 pairs).
+The definition of "Personal space", etc. is based on the work done by Edward T. Hall and his definition of interpersonal space.
+The insights engine retrieves the following information:
+- A list of the ten "nearest neighbor" main players to the player in question.
+This definition of similar is based on the idea that you can infer someone's concept of a "normal" IPD based on the average of all their (player, entity) distance pairs.
+It follows that people with the same concept of "normal" IPD can be considered similar.
+- Statistics about the player in question behavior as an individual.
+For each entity which there is a set of (player, entity) pairs, we calculate standard statistics (min, max, average, variance, count) as well as segment the time series into "crosses".
+Each cross is a segment of the time series in which the main player is in a certain "space" as defined by Hall's work.
+This gives allows us to infer a lot of derived information from this segmentation.
+For example: how long did the player spend in "intimate" or "personal" space of a given entity?
+How many times did get cross from "social" space to "personal" space?
+Did he cross into "personal" space and then relatively quickly go back to "social" space? etc.  N.B., it is assumed that distance pairs are added in the order they occured in terms of time.

 # Endpoints